 What to Expect in Treatment

-Professional treatment doesn’t replace self-help.
-To control your symptoms, you’ll still want to make lifestyle changes and look at the ways you think about worrying.
-Cognitive behavioral therapy, exposure therapy, and other options are available.
-BetterHelp makes starting therapy easy.
-Take the assessment and get matched with a professional, licensed therapist.
+Professional treatment doesn’t replace self-help when it comes to managing anxiety symptoms.
+To control your symptoms, it’s important to make lifestyle changes and rethink how you approach worrying.
+Cognitive behavioral therapy, exposure therapy, and other options can help.
+BetterHelp makes starting therapy easy—simply take the assessment and get matched with a professional, licensed therapist to guide you through managing anxiety symptoms effectively.

 If you’re having thoughts of harming yourself or ending your life, know that you’re not alone.
 You can access free, confidential support 24/7 by reaching out to a crisis helpline.